saiyer123/Beng-183/finalpaper.md

 <img src="image2.jpg" alt="Description of the image" width="400"/>

-In the image you can see that there is a chart showing the genomic distribution of mutations, coding vs. noncoding
+In figure 2 you can see that there is a chart showing the genomic distribution of mutations, coding vs. noncoding

 ### AI-Driven Analysis of Noncoding Genomic Regions